 - This camera was designed to be hidden and comes in a thin casing.

-- A truly high-definition camera, capable of recording in HD 720 clarity and according to the manufacturers description, this high definition is even possible at night.
+- The second highest definition camera reviewed with HD 720p and according to the manufacturers description, this high-definition is even possible at night.

 - This camera has a 130° wide-angle lens.